 - Are there any rules applied to the table that changes the statistics shown?
 Keep in mind that statistical testing is done before Rules are applied to the table.

 - What type of data is shown in the columns?
-Can a respondent be in more than 1 column?
+Can the same respondent be in more than one column?
 Are there hidden columns?
 Are there column spans?